Purposeful Policies - Purposeful Enterprise

 National investment in digital infrastructure.

 Digital infrastructure is now vital for enterprises to flourish and purposeful policies will need to ensure the development of this as a critical national infrastructure.
 This is increasingly the case with the growing influence of social media, misinformation/disinformation, cyber-attacks, and the application of AI and robotics in enterprise.
 We must not be reliant on other nations in these areas and must ensure we have home grown capability (alongside international alliances) in these areas.
 Tax and regulation should address extractive practices (e.g. by increasing digital service taxes) and the revenues generated used to build national capabilities and home grown enterprise.
-Likewise this national infrastructure increasingly needs to be owned by its citizens, future proofing the wellbeing of citizens in an increasingly digital/AI world.
+Likewise this national infrastructure increasingly needs to be owned by the nation and its citizens, future proofing the wellbeing of citizens in an increasingly digital/AI world.

 Purposeful policies applied to remove bureacracy and layer upon layer of failed policy.